TheFishNextDoor/Tasks/README.md

     - Location: The location of the player
     - Entity: The player using the trident
     - Item: The trident
-    - Block: The block at the riptide location
     - Amount: 1

 ### TELEPORT_TO